hashicorp/packer/website/source/docs/builders/parallels-iso.html.md

     defaults to `expand`.
-Valid options are `expand` (expanding disk) that the image file is small initially and grows in size as you add data to it, and `plain` (plain disk) that the image file has a fixed size from the moment it is created (i.e the space is allocated for the drive fully).
+Valid options are `expand` (expanding disk) that the image file is small initially and grows in size as you add data to it, and `plain` (plain disk) that the image file has a fixed size from the moment it is created (i.e the space is allocated for the full drive).
 Plain disks perform faster than expanding disks. `skip_compaction` will be set to true automatically for plain disks.